Getting a Bird Out of A Room

-Wild birds sometimes find their way into homes through doors that are left open for long periods of time.
-If you find a bird in your house, first put all pets in other rooms so that they cannot harm or cause further stress to the bird.
+Wild birds sometimes find their way into homes or other buildings through doors that are left open for long periods of time.
+If you find a bird stuck indoors, first put all pets in other rooms so that they cannot harm or cause further stress to the bird.
 Then assess the condition of the bird.

-If it is having trouble flying (other than falling when it accidentally hits a wall) or seems otherwise injured, call a wildlife rehabilitation center such as the Santa Barbara Wildlife Care Network, close off other rooms to confine the bird to one place, and darken the room to minimize stress to the bird.
+If it is having trouble flying (other than falling when it accidentally hits a wall) or seems otherwise injured, call a wildlife rehabilitation center, close off other rooms to confine the bird to one place, and darken the room to minimize stress to the bird.

-1. Turn off the lights to minimize stress and confusion to the bird.
+1. Turn off lights to minimize stress and confusion to the bird.
 Also close curtains and/or blinds on windows to darken the room as much as possible.

-2. If the bird is stuck in a room with a door or window leading outside, close all other doors to keep the bird from going further into your house.
+If the bird is stuck in a room with a door or window leading outside, close all other doors to keep the bird from going further into the building.